avast/pytest-docker/README.md

 # Usage

-Here is an example of a test that depends on a HTTP service.
+Here is an example of a test that depends on an HTTP service.

 With a `docker-compose.yml` file like this (using the [httpbin](https://httpbin.org/) service):